Course Outline

 • Explain how risk management should be implemented in an organization:

-• Information security governance for government entities.
+• Information security governance and its importance for accountability in the public sector.

-• Information security implementation within governmental frameworks.
+• Information security implementation strategies for government agencies.

-• Interpret general principles of law, legal jurisdiction, and associated topics as they affect information security management for government agencies.
+• Interpret general principles of law, legal jurisdiction, and associated topics as they affect information security management in the public sector.

 4. Security Lifecycle

-• The design process lifecycle, including essential and nonfunctional requirements (architecture frameworks, Agile development, service continuity, and reliability) for government systems.
+• The design process lifecycle, including essential and non-functional requirements (architecture frameworks, Agile development, service continuity, and reliability) for government systems.

 5. Procedural/People Security Controls